sa-mw-dach/devspaces-demo/README.md

 All deployment objects, prerequsites included, are stored in the `deployment` folder.

-All objects required for building a custom image are stored in the `developer-image` folder.
+All objects required for building a custom image are stored [in the devspaces-developer-image github project](https://github.com/sa-mw-dach/devspaces-developer-image).

 ### Needed Operators:
 * OpenShift Dev Spaces